Last Updated on by

 - Whether or not they had food in their stomach before drinking

-Alcohol poisoning or, as the National Institute on Alcohol Abuse and Alcoholism refers to it, alcohol overdose should not be mistaken for a hangover, and requires immediate medical attention.
+On the other hand, Alcohol poisoning or, as the National Institute on Alcohol Abuse and Alcoholism refers to it, alcohol overdose should not be mistaken for a hangover, and requires immediate medical attention.

 What Are the Symptoms of Alcohol Poisoning?